 Understanding the Rank Structure of Taekwondo

 The Taekwondo practitioner wears different colored belts to symbolize what level of expertise he has achieved in the art.
 There are nine steps and five colored belts in the promotional system of Taekwondo.
 The belts are: white, yellow, blue, red, and black.
-Though these are the formalized belt colors of Taekwondo, some school have added additional colors as a motivational tool for the students.
+Though these are the formalized belt colors of Taekwondo, some school have added additional colors as a motivational tool for their students.

 The colors of the belts are symbolic of Taekwondo's philosophic basis.
 At the root of this expression is the beginning and ending belts: white and black.